netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 - xmlns:nc="urn:ietf:params:xml:ns:netconf:base:1.0",
 - xmlns:w3ctc="urn:ietf:params:xml:ns:netconf:w3ctc:1.0" and
 - xmlns:ietf-netconf-otlp-context=
-"urn:ietf:params:xml:ns:yang:ietf-netconf-otlp-context"
+    "urn:ietf:params:xml:ns:yang:otlp-context"

 # NETCONF Extension

 When performing NETCONF operations by sending NETCONF RPCs, a NETCONF client MAY include trace context information in the form of XML attributes.
-The {{W3C-Trace-Context}} defines two HTTP headers; traceparent and tracestate for this purpose.
-NETCONF clients that are taking advantage of this feature MUST add one w3ctc:traceparent attribute and MAY add one w3ctc:tracestate attribute to the nc:rpc tag.
+The {{W3C-Trace-Context}} defines two HTTP headers; _traceparent_ and _tracestate_ for this purpose.
+NETCONF clients that are taking advantage of this feature MUST add one _w3ctc:traceparent_ attribute and MAY add one _w3ctc:tracestate_ attribute to the _nc:rpc_ tag.

-A NETCONF server that receives a trace context attribute in the form of a w3ctc:traceparent attribute SHOULD apply the mutation rules described in {{W3C-Trace-Context}}.
-A NETCONF server MAY add one w3ctc:traceparent attribute in the nc:rpc-reply response to the nc:rpc tag above.
-NETCONF servers MAY also add one w3ctc:traceparent attribute in notification and update message envelopes: notif:notification, yp:push-update and yp:push-change-update.
+A NETCONF server that receives a trace context attribute in the form of a _w3ctc:traceparent_ attribute SHOULD apply the mutation rules described in {{W3C-Trace-Context}}.
+A NETCONF server MAY add one _w3ctc:traceparent_ attribute in the _nc:rpc-reply_ response to the _nc:rpc_ tag above.
+NETCONF servers MAY also add one _w3ctc:traceparent_ attribute in notification and update message envelopes: _notif:notification_, _yp:push-update_ and _yp:push-change-update_.

 For example, a NETCONF client might send: